-An important ingredient in the proof of Theorem \ref{thm:mainnearly} is a representation for a pure $\fp$ isopair as a pair of multiplication operators on a reproducing kernel Hilbert space over $\Vfp(\fp)$ in the case $\fp$ is irreducible.
+We prove Theorem \ref{thm:main} in section \ref{sec:5}.
+An important ingredient in the proof of Theorem \ref{thm:main} is a representation for a pure $\fp$- isopair as a pair of multiplication operators on a reproducing kernel Hilbert space over $\Vfp(\fp)$ in the case $\fp$ is irreducible.
 Representations of this type already appear in the literature, \cite[Theorem D.14]{DC} for instance.
 Here we provide additional information.
 See Theorems \ref{thm:KtoST} and \ref{S,T nearly alpha cyclic}.

-\section{Preliminaries}
+\begin{remark} The concept of nearly multi-cyclic isopairs was introduced in \cite{AKM}.
+A discussion on multicyclicity of a bundle shift given in terms of its multiplicities can be found in \cite{AD76}.
+In \cite{R69}, the article presents a way to realize a Riemann surface with a distinguished variety. \end{remark}

+\section{PRELIMINARIES}